 Welcome to Sydney Vasectomy ClinicMen have had vasectomies in our clinic for over 20 years.
-We are the most well established vasectomy clinic on Sydney's North Shore, and have performed over 9000 vasectomies.
-Ask any of our clients regarding our excellent and professional services!
-Our expertly trained and caring staff will care for you before, during and after the vasectomy procedure.
-Male and female surgeons are available to provide you with your procedure under local anaesthetic or IV sedation, as required.
+We are the most well established vasectomy clinic on Sydney's North Shore, and have performed over 15,000 vasectomies.
+Ask any of our clients regarding our excellent and professional services.
+Our expertly trained and caring staff will care for you before, during and after the minimally invasive vasectomy procedure.
+Vasectomy can usually be undertaken as an office based procedure under local anaesthetic or IV sedation, if preferred.

 Vas structures are located within the scrotum.
 You need to be examined by a doctor to check this procedure will suit you.